btmorr/leifdb/README.md

 ### Data directory

 The persistent data directory is used for storing configuration files and non-volatile server state, and can be specified using the `-data` flag with a path.
-The path may point to a non-existent location, but cannot exactly match a extant file (an extant directory is fine).
-If no value is provided, "$HOME/.leifdb/<addr_hash>" is used, where "<addr_hash>" is a non-cryptographic hash of the gRPC interface for the server (such that configration is consistent for a server as long as it is deployed with the same IP address and same port specified by `-raftport`)
+The path may point to a non-existent location, but cannot exactly match an existing file (an existing directory is fine).
+If no value is provided, "$HOME/.leifdb/<addr_hash>" is used, where "<addr_hash>" is a non-cryptographic hash of the gRPC interface for the server (such that configuration is consistent for a server as long as it is deployed with the same IP address and same port specified by `-raftport`)

 ### Cluster configuration